albanpuech/risky-biscuits-project/README.md

 In the climate grouping, there doesn’t seem to be a general pattern among the different climates when looking at the overall mean for each style of beer.
 We can, however, observe some differences like the fact that the best beer is Sour Ale followed by Stout for all climates apart from Cfb where it is the contrary.

+=> pas les memes ratings interclimat mais memes ratings dans plus grandes categories:

 SCHEME The styles of beers between the Temperate and Continental are almost the same.
 For the Dry we have a different trend, where at the second place we find a beer very light in alcohol and bitterness, which is 8th and 9th for the two other SCHEMES.

 SEASONAL PRECIPITATION In this case the general type are the same for the two conditions, and the result does not contradict the previous ones (Section 3 - abv).

 HEAT LEVEL In this case the hot and warm summers are on the same trend, but for cold summers more light beers come to the top.

+=> beer type not determined by climate: difference dans l'appreciation des bieres en general mais l'ordre est le meme

 ## 🍻 Climate and Alcohol Level of Beers

 A group of researchers at the University of Pittsberg (https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/) found a negative correlation between climate factors and alcohol consumption.
 This means that, as climate factors like temperature drop, the average alcohol consumption increases.
 But does this mean that the average drink’s alcohol level rises or rather that people drink more alcoholic drinks in general?
 Let’s investigate!

+### Focusing on ABV per climate

 In order to do so, let’s study the ABV (alcohol by volume) rating for each beer and find possible correlations between it and the climate factors.
 We use the number of rankings given to a beer as a measure of popularity and their overall score as a measure of preference.
 As for the climate factors, we use the ones described earlier: climate, scheme, seasonal precipitation, heat level.

-DESCRIBE COMPUTATION OF “BEST BEERS”

-### Focusing on ABV per climate

 <p align="center">
   <br>